spica-engine/site/docs/content/concept/function.md

 - `OPTIONS`

 Also, you can use the `ANY` method that covers all methods above which means your function will be executed regardless of the HTTP method of request that bein received.

+The following content types are supported by the HTTP trigger:

+- `application/x-www-form-urlencoded`
+- `multipart/form-data`
+- `application/json`

 #### Path